Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 To do that, you first have to create that storage.
 Remember how you attached a separate 20 GiB disk to the machines for LINSTOR to use?
 You will now create an LVM volume group from this disk.

-Run this command on every machine in the cluster, substituting the actual path of your storage device for /dev/sdX.
+Enter the following command on every machine in the cluster, substituting the actual path of your storage device for /dev/sdX.

 # vgcreate storage /dev/sdX

+This command will implicitly create an LVM physical volume on the device, if one does not exist already.
 You now have a volume group called storage on all of your nodes.
 The only thing left to do is to tell LINSTOR about it.

-Run this on the controller node:
+Enter the following command on the controller node:

 # linstor storage-pool create lvm alfa gateway-storage storage